Aspirinsmurf/risky-plays-calculator/README.md

 > **Example:** An Amazon linewoman with the Dodge skill needs to make 3+ dodge.
 In short form, the syntax is `d4`.

-Sure hands and sure feet can be further shortened to `h2` and `f2` respectively.
+Sure hands and sure feet can be further shortened to `h` and `f` respectively.

 ## Blocks